NullDesk/nullmailer/README.md

 For the above interfaces, <code>TSettings</code> is a custom DTO class containing any configuration settings your mailer requires.

-The NullDesk mailers include both a simple and full-featured mailer; the full-featured mailers typically inherit the simple mailer as a base class, then extend it to add additional tempalate features from <code>IStandardMailer&lt;TSettings&gt;</code>.
+The NullDesk mailers include both a simple and full-featured mailer; the full-featured mailers inherit from a simple mailer as a base class, then extend it to add additional tempalate features from <code>IStandardMailer&lt;TSettings&gt;</code>.
 Here is an example of how that looks:

         public class MyMailerSettings : IMailerSettings
         {
             //... implementation here
         }

         public class MySimpleMailer : ISimpleMailer<MyMailerSettings>
         {
             //... implementation here
         }

         public class MyFullMailer : MySimpleMailer, IStandardMailer<MyMailerSettings>
+        {
+            //... implementation here
+        }

+When implementing your own mailers, there is no need to necessarily follow the same pattern.
+You could just as easily create a single class that handles all mail functions.

+This example shows a class implementing all mailer functions, as well as the interface for message delivery history

+        public class MyAmazingMailer : IStandardMailer<MyAmazingMailerSettings>, IHistoryMailer
         {
             //... implementation here
         }